 - 1/2 tsp baking soda

 In a large bowl, beat the butter and then add the sugars and beat until fluffy.
-Add the egg and vanilla and beat until well combined.
+Add the egg, vanilla and molasses and beat until well combined.